sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_engineer.md

 As you can see as you run the command you receive the converted rule as a text output to the screen.
 The output can be copy and pasted into your SIEM engine.
 Alternatively, you can use **sigmac** with the **-o** parameter to output the converted rule to a file.

 !!! note
     **sigmac** can be fully automated with scripts.
 Scripting allows for automatically pulling down new rules and converting them to work with your SIEM.
-New rules can come from the **Sigma** github project or from other sources such as the Malware Information Sharing Platform (MISP).
+New rules can come from the **Sigma** GitHub project or from other sources such as the Malware Information Sharing Platform (MISP).

 ### Learn how to add context to rules